simz089s/421DBProject1/Project3/COMP_421_Team_24_Project_3/README.md

 On Mac there is Brew.

-Recommended (or otherwise if previous not possible) is using (Ana)conda, if not possible then pip, otherwise easy_install.
+Recommended (or otherwise if above not possible) is using (Ana)conda, if not possible then pip, otherwise easy_install.
 (Might need easy_install for sshtunnel, paramiko can use `python-paramkiko for Ubuntu or similar`)
 `conda install ...`, `easy_install ...`, `pip install --upgrade psycopg2 pandas` (might need `sudo -H`)